CarMax Inc. (KMX) is ready for next Episode as it posted an annual sales of 31,900 M - News Daemon

 CarMax Inc. (NYSE: KMX) Trading Performance Indicators

-Take a look at CarMax Inc.’s (KMX) current performance indicators.
-Last quarter, stock had a quick ratio of 0.80.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.35.
-Likewise, its price to free cash flow for the trailing twelve months is 13.81.
+You can see what CarMax Inc. (KMX) is doing with its current performance indicators.
+In the most recent quarter, the stock posted a quick ratio of 0.80.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.32.
+Likewise, its price to free cash flow for the trailing twelve months is 12.61.

 Technical Analysis of CarMax Inc. (KMX)

-Let’s dig in a bit further.
-During the last 5-days, its volume was 3.74 million.
-That was better than the volume of 3.24 million it reported in year-ago period.
-As of the previous 9 days, the stock’s Stochastic %D was 60.19%.
-Additionally, its Average True Range was 3.23.
+CarMax Inc. (NYSE: KMX) saw its 5-day average volume 3.4 million, a positive change from its year-to-date volume of 3.0 million.
+As of the previous 9 days, the stock’s Stochastic %D was 42.76%.
+Additionally, its Average True Range was 3.28.

-At the time of writing, stock’s 50-day Moving Average is $65.38, while its 200-day Moving Average is $82.38.
-However, in the short run, CarMax Inc.’s stock first resistance to watch stands at $71.15.
-Second resistance stands at $74.85.
-The third major resistance level sits at $78.76.
-If the price goes on to break the first support level at $63.54, it is likely to go to the next support level at $59.63.
-Assuming the price breaks the second support level, the third support level stands at $55.93.
+At the time of writing, stock’s 50-day Moving Average is $65.45, while its 200-day Moving Average is $81.69.
+Nevertheless, the first resistance level for the watch stands at $68.21 in the near term.
+At $69.08, the stock is likely to face the second major resistance level.
+The third major resistance level sits at $70.22.
+If the price goes on to break the first support level at $66.20, it is likely to go to the next support level at $65.06.
+Assuming the price breaks the second support level, the third support level stands at $64.19.

 CarMax Inc. (NYSE: KMX) Key Stats